Chao8219/coding-learning/docs/_build/html/_sources/graphviz.rst.txt

 7.1 DOT Language
 ================

 DOT language is simple.
-You could go `here <http://melp.nl/2013/08/ flow-charts-in-code-enter-graphviz-and-the-dot-language/>`_ to find a easy-handy example to plot flowchart.
+You could go `help-doc <http://melp.nl/2013/08/ flow-charts-in-code-enter-graphviz-and-the-dot-language/>`_ to find a easy-handy example to plot flowchart.